+Mapping caves is an important endeavor for numerous reason.
 Cave maps do not show where caves are located, but rather what’s in the interior.
 Maps show in what directions cave passages lead, how long they are, other characteristics and the features they contain.
-A map can be important to a variety of scientists and hobbyists who study the geology, hydrology and biology of caves and to cave explorers.
+A map can be important to a variety of scientists and hobbyists who study the geology, hydrology, cave biology and explore caves.

 A beautifully drafted map is also pleasing to the eye.
 More than one cave map graces the walls in homes of cavers and cave owners.

 Mapping has come a long way since cavers began mapping caves several decades ago.
 Today, instruments that are more precise are being utilized and better caving equipment allows mappers to survey cave passages that were beyond the capabilities of cavers decades ago.
 Generally, maps have become more detailed with the advancement of caving and mapping techniques.
 The use of cross sections and profile views give both the caver and the speleologist a better understanding of the caves depicted on maps.